joeig/memodrop/README.md

 You should provide a custom settings file in `memodrop/settings/production.py` (template: `production.py.dist`) containing the configuration for an external DBMS like PostgreSQL or MySQL and your own secret key.

-The following guide is using Django's development server again, so consider using the WSGI interface in `memodrop/wsgi.py` instead of the standalone web service.
+The following guide is using Django's development server again, so consider using Gunicorn, uWSGI or mod_wsgi (WSGI interface: `memodrop.wsgi:application`, `memodrop/wsgi.py`).
+The static assets should rather be served by a webserver like nginx rather than WSGI (use `python manage.py collectstatic`).

 Enable your custom settings as following: